Vegetable Gardening for Beginners: Start Simple for the Best Results

 There are many ways to help limit your enthusiasm for a large garden and keep yourself under control.
 Planning plot sizes in advance, using raised beds, and planting only in containers helps provide a good visual for you from the start so you know exactly how much room you will be responsible for.
 This also will show you exactly how much room each will take up: an important factor to consider if you have limited room.

 Again, start small.
 A well-tended 10x10 bed is going to have a better yield than a 25x25 that you can’t keep up with.
-Plot designs can be varied in shape and size, so feel free to use the space you’ve decided to
+Plot designs can be varied in shape and size, so feel free to use the space you’ve decided to allot to this.

 Sometimes it’s nice to look over garden designs in advance to give you an idea of what your garden may look like at maturity.
 It’s amazing how much a small plot will grow, so plan out your garden in advance and keep in mind the care you will need to put towards it through the growing season.